lhafkamp/minor-browser-technologies/README.md

 #### 8. Mouse/Trackpad
 Everything works fine until you actually get the results.
 In order to fix this I simply have to put focus states on the <div>'s that I'm rendering from my Javascript.

+### (bonus) Screenreader
+I tried out the screenreader for my application and since its a simple app there weren't much problems until I arrived at the rendered content.
+The rendered content doesn't have a 'zoom' page or anything so it doesn't have any tag to emphasize on.
+The simple solution to this would be actually making it usable in any form.

 ## assignment 1.1

 ### feature: colors